michelson/chaskiq-newsletters/README.md

 ### Motivation.

-I really don't like the idea to pay ~50USD/mo to send a simple newsletter, I find that commertial alternatives are really awesome, but those solutions have nothing that OS community can't achieve.
+I really don't like the idea to pay ~50USD/mo to send a simple newsletter, I find that commercial alternatives are really awesome, but those solutions have nothing that OS community can't achieve.

 ### How it works.